 We constantly strive to develop and improve our CSR programme, and pride ourselves on being a responsible business.

-On 27 March the government amended the Working Time Regulations 1998 (WTR) to allow workers to carry forward unused holiday for up to 2 years where they have been unable to take it due to Covid-19.
+On 27 March the government amended the Working Time Regulations 1998 (WTR) to allow workers to carry forward unused holiday for up to two years where they have been unable to take it due to COVID-19.

 HMRC will contact you directly and you will have to complete a form.
 HMRC will then pay the grant directly to bank accounts and the aim is for this to be implemented in June (backdated by three months).

 In order to lawfully exercise lay-off or short-time working, your contract must have a clause allowing your employer to do so.
-In this situation, you would not receive your normal pay and depending on the length of the lay-off or short-time working, you may be able to claim for redundancy pay.
+In this situation, you would not receive your normal pay and, depending on the length of the lay-off or short-time working, you may be able to claim for redundancy pay.
 If your employer wanted to reduce your hours, they would need to consult and reach an agreement with you.